-Dr Lise Uytterhoeven is Director of Dance Studies at The Place, where she lead the growth and innovation of London Contemporary Dance School’s Higher Education programmes as a world-leader in dance education.
+Dr Lise Uytterhoeven is Chief Academic Officer at The Place, where she leads the growth and innovation of the world-leading London Contemporary Dance School in dance education and research.
 She holds a BA Dance Education from CODARTS (Rotterdam, The Netherlands) and an MA (Distinction) Dance Studies and PhD from University of Surrey, funded by the Arts and Humanities Research Council.

 Her monograph Sidi Larbi Cherkaoui: Dramaturgy and Engaged Spectatorship is published by Palgrave Macmillan in the New World Choreographies series.
 She has published in Contemporary Theatre Review, Research in Dance Education, The Bloomsbury Companion to Dance Studies (ed.
 Sherril Dodds), Oxford Handbook of Contemporary Ballet (ed.
 Kathrina Farrugia-Kriel & Jill Nunes Jensen), Fifty Contemporary Choreographers (ed.
 Jo Butterworth & Lorna Sanders) and The Ethics of Art (ed.
 Guy Cools & Pascal Gielen).
 Her co-authored study guide What Moves You?
 Shaping your dissertation in dance is published by Routledge.

-I welcome PhD proposals in the following areas:
+I welcome PhD proposals and research collaborations in the following areas:

 • Dance dramaturgy and spectatorship